latouchek/Vagrant-Nginx-Cluster/README.md

 # Testing the cluster

-loadbalancer listen on port 80 forwarded on port 8080 to the host.
+loadbalancer listen on port 80 forwarded to port 8080 on the host.

-- testlb.sh can be used to test servers are properly loadbalanced
+- testlb.sh can be used to test servers are properly loadbalanced (Usage: ./testlb.sh hostname number of requests)
+- eg:

 <pre>
-  /testlb.sh localhost 678
+  /testlb.sh localhost 6789
+Node1 3333
+Node2 3333
+Node3 3333

   </pre>